 May 2, 2012

 This often overlooked line was Bolted April 2012.
 6 bolts to chain anchor.
 Finishes right of "The Ladder" and left of "Bubble Boy".
-While "X" ratings given by some for these climbs may be excessive, "PG13" is certainly appropriate.
+This climb has its own anchor just below the tree at the top of the dihedral.
 I too was surprised that this line was never bolted and after waiting several years I recently revisited this project.
 Classic pocket pulling on this moderate lead !